Malay phonology: Consonants

-The consonants of Standard Malay (Malaysian and Bruneian) and also Indonesian are shown below.
-Non-native consonants that only occur in borrowed words, principally from Arabic and English, are shown in parentheses.
+The consonants of standard Bruneian Malay, Malaysian Malay, and also Indonesian are shown below.
+Non-native consonants that only occur in borrowed words, principally from Arabic, Dutch, English and Sanskrit, are shown in parentheses.
 Some analyses list 19 "primary consonants" for Malay as the 18 symbols that are not in parentheses in the table as well as the glottal stop [ʔ].